This post may contain affiliate links. Please see my disclosure policy for more details.

 I will also give you the best real estate websites to find houses to rent, or to find a room in a share house.
 I’ll also touch on the current rental crisis in Australia, to make sure you’re informed.

-Keep reading to learn more about the cost of rental properties in Australia, or watch my YouTube video below!
+Keep reading to learn more about the cost of rental properties in Australia, or watch my YouTube video below to decide if it’s expensive or cheap to rent in Australia!

 The Best Real Estate Websites for Rental Homes in Australia